Robert Nilsson: International play

 Nilsson represented Sweden at the 2008 and 2011 IIHF World Championships, winning silver in 2011, as well as at the 2003, 2004 and 2005 World Junior Championships.

-Nilsson played with the Legendary: Game of Heroes world renowned champion guild The War Beasts [WarB] from the Jade Forest Event of November 2017 through the Grimoure of Darkness Event of April 2018.

 Personal life

 Nilsson was born in Canada while his father, Kent Nilsson, was a member of the NHL's Calgary Flames.
 The majority of his childhood, however, was spent in Sweden.
 He is cousins with former professional ice hockey player Niklas Persson.

 In 2016, Nilsson married Sasha Khabibulin, the daughter of former teammate, Nikolai Khabibulin.